Phelan (surname): Early medieval and Viking era

-Norman Period
+Norman period

 In 1170, O’Phelan Prince of the Desies, provided military assistance to the Ostmen of Waterford in an Irish/Ostmen coalition against the Norman adventurer Raymond FitzGerald who had landed at a sea cliff around 14 miles from Waterford with a small band of troops of around 100 men.
 The coalition was also joined by a group from Ossary and O’Ryan a chieftain of the Odrone.
 Together they combined with the Vikings and the men of the Desies and formed three bands in which to confront Raymond.

 Raymond is believed to have sallied forth against this force from a fortified position on the cliff but was overwhelmed and fled to his original position.
-During this retreat forces from the coalition managed to get a foothold in Raymonds camp.
+During this retreat forces from the coalition managed to get a foothold in Raymond's camp.
 A number of cattle which had previously been collected and kept inside the camp then stampeded the entrance where the attackers were gaining access.
-This incident caused the Irish and Ostmen to fall into confusion and disarray and Raymond, rallying his men, turned the course of battle falling upon the coalition and turning a potential defeat into victory.
-500 of the coalition are said to have been killed, some, being thrown from the cliffs.
+This incident caused the Irish and Ostmen to fall into confusion and disarray and Raymond, rallying his men, turned the course of battle, falling upon the coalition and turning a potential defeat into victory.
+500 of the coalition are said to have been killed, some being thrown from the cliffs.

 Melaghlin O’Phelan, Prince of the Desies, was amongst the defenders of Waterford during Strongbow's (Richard de Clare) taking of the town in the summer of 1170.
 On the 23rd of August, 1170, Strongbow with 200 knights and around 1000 other men landed in Waterford where he was joined by Raymond.
 Strongbow and Raymond assaulted Waterford and took the town after a breach was made in the walls.
 Many citizens are said to have been killed, two Norse leaders of the town, both called Sitric, were executed.
 A third Norse leader together with Melaghlin O’Phelan were spared due to the intervention of Diarmaid Mac Murchadha King of Leinster.

 Melaghlin O’Phelan of the Desies is later found submitting to King Henry II in 1171 during King Henry's expedition to Ireland.

 In 1196, the Annals of the Four Masters record the death of a son O'Faelain (Phelan), of the Desies who was part of a failed expedition into Ulster.
 It appears that this son of O'Faelain was part of a coalition including Rory Mac Donslevy, the English, and chieftains of Connaught.
 They marched their army against the Kinel-Owen and Oriors.
-The Kinel-Owen and the men of Orior gave them battle on a plain in Armagh where Mac Donslevy was defeated with dreadful slaughter with twelve of the sons of the lords and chieftains of Connaught slain, along with many of an inferior grade also slain including the son of O'Faelain of the Desies.
+The Kinel-Owen and the men of Orior gave them battle on a plain in Armagh where Mac Donslevy was defeated with dreadful slaughter with twelve of the sons of the lords and chieftains of Connaught slain, along with many of an inferior grade, including the son of O'Faelain of the Desies.

 In 1205 the annals record the death of Donnell O'Faelain (Phelan), Lord of the Desies.

 In 1208 the same annals record the death of David Breathnach (Walsh) the Bishop of Waterford who was slain by O'Faelan of the Desies.